A class of C*-algebraic locally compact quantum groupoids Part II: Main theory: The operators and : The right and left regular representations

 (3).
 Since $EV=V$, the result is immediate.
 Note here that the space $\operatorname{Ran}(E)$ is already closed in ${\mathcal H}_{\psi}\otimes {\mathcal H}$ because $E$ is a projection. \end{proof}

-In an analogous way, we can also construct the left regular representation, in terms of the operator $W$.
+In an analogous way, we can also construct the left regular representation, in terms of an operator $W$.
 For this, consider now the left Haar weight $\varphi$ and let $({\mathcal H}_{\varphi},\pi_{\varphi},\Lambda_{\varphi})$ be its GNS-triple.
-We actually define $W^*$ first, as is typically done in the quantum group case.
-See Proposition~\ref{Wdefn} below.
+We actually define $W^*$ first, as is typically done in the quantum group case:

 \begin{prop} There exists a bounded operator $W\in{\mathcal B}({\mathcal H}\otimes{\mathcal H}_{\varphi})$ characterized and defined by